replicatedhq/chartsmith/CONTRIBUTING.md

 # Contributing

-This doc is a guide for how engineers at Replicated contribute to this project.
+This doc is a development guide for how engineers at Replicated can contribute to this project.

 ## Development Environment Setup